- Positioning Playbook

 Reporters are super busy, so the easier you can make your story to write about, the more likely they will take it.
 Keep your email brief and get to the point.
 Communicate:

-3. That you have all the assets ready and tease them (ask if they would like the media pack link)
+That you have all the assets ready and tease them (ask if they would like the press pack)

 You should also mention an embargo, if you have one.